opentripmodel/documentation/docs/OTM_profiles/actual_roadworks.md

 -----------------

 Actual roadworks are described as OTM Event entities on a OTM Route.
-An OTM Route entity is typiclly composed of the following elements:
+An OTM Route entity is typically composed of the following elements:
 - Route name
 - Creation date and time of the actual roadwork
 - Last modified date and the of the roadwork